MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/3-show-the-details/readme.md

     * `mapsIndoorsInstance.goTo(location)`: Pans and zooms the map to the location.
 See the [`goTo()` documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html#goTo) for more.
     * `mapsIndoorsInstance.setFloor(location.properties.floor)`: Changes the map to the location's floor.
 The `location.properties.floor` provides the necessary floor index.
 Consult the [`setFloor()` API documentation](https://app.mapsindoors.com/mapsindoors/js/sdk/latest/docs/MapsIndoors.html#setFloor) for further details.
 * **Initial Setup**: `showSearchUI()` is called once at the end of the script to ensure the application starts with the search interface visible.

+### Notice: Change in Click Handler Logic

+In Step 2, clicking a search result only highlighted and selected the location on the map.
+In this step, the click handler has been updated:

+* Now, clicking a search result calls `showDetailsInSearchContainer(location)`, which not only highlights and selects the location, but also opens a details panel with more information and manages the UI transition.

+This change makes the user experience more interactive and informative, and is reflected in the updated code and explanations above.

 ## Expected Outcome